paulfoley/Udacity_Nanodegree-Data_Analyst/DBpedia-Auto_Data-Audit/README.md

 # Project - DBpedia Auto Data

-[DBpedia](http://wiki.dbpedia.org/) is building a public data infrastructure for a large, multilingual, semantic knowledge graph!
-They have a ton of data, and as with most data sets, it could use some cleaning.
+[DBpedia](http://wiki.dbpedia.org/) is building public data infrastructure for a large, multilingual, semantic knowledge graph!
+They have a ton of data sets, and as with most data sets, they could use some cleaning.

 ## Project Overview

 To help [DBpedia](http://wiki.dbpedia.org/), we're going to audit one of their data sets for cleanliness.

-Specifically, we'll take in the 'autos.csv' file and output the already clean data into `autos-valid.csv` and then output data that needs fixing into `FIXME-autos.csv`.
+Specifically, we'll take in the `autos.csv` file and output the already clean data into `autos-valid.csv` and then output data that needs fixing into `FIXME-autos.csv`.

 ## Getting Started